 - As of 2019, the Nigerian power sector is dominated by thermal power generation, accounting for about 80% of the total power generation in the country.
-However, the thermal industry is witnessing slow growth, due to inadequate infrastructure and disruptions in regular gas supply.
-Therefore, the Nigerian government is now focusing on renewable energy to meet the electricity demand as the country has an abundance of various renewable energy resources, particularly solar, wind, biomass, and small hydropower (SHP).
+However, the thermal industry is witnessing slow growth due to inadequate infrastructure and disruptions in the regular gas supply.
+Therefore, the Nigerian government is now focusing on renewable energy to meet the electricity demand, as the country has an abundance of various renewable energy resources, particularly solar, wind, biomass, and small hydropower (SHP).

 - As of 2019, there were about 1436 MW of renewable power plants under construction, including the small hydropower plants.
 Solar power accounts for about 94% of the upcoming renewable power plants’ capacity in the country.

 - Furthermore, the country is expected to receive investment worth more than USD 100 million from the European Union (EU) for the country’s Renewable Energy Master Plan.
 This factor is expected to boost the development of several renewable energy projects in the coming years.

 - Hence, upcoming projects, investments, and policies for renewable energy are expected to be the biggest and the most dominating driver for the Nigerian power EPC market during the forecast period.

 Rising Electricity Consumption to Drive the Market

 - Nigeria is one of the largest economies in the African continent, with a GDP of USD 448 billion in 2019.
 However, its power sector is registering a lower growth rate than its peer countries' growth rate.
 About 40% of its population has no access to grid-connected electricity, and those connected to the grid face extensive power outages.